bennettslin/bennett_work_app/MORE_TODO_NOTES.md

 # Today
-* Review and publish BYCombo
 * Dream backdrops
-* BYCombo
-    * We see the indie gatekeepers as the good guys, because they stay close to their local scenes, and so they know what the people like.
 * Intuition in Galants
     * The problem with indie rock is that it's an anti-science movement, which means it's beset by the same problems faced by all such movements: No matter how popular they get, to be opposed to science is to be opposed to reality, and this opposition to reality will eventually tear the movement apart.
+* Review and publish BYCombo
+    * Two todos

 # Parents
 * JavaScript Cookie Clicker